Harish-Thulasiraman/SQL-ADVENT-CHALLENGE/README.md

 The SQL Advent Calendar is a festive coding challenge featuring 24 days of SQL problems, hosted by Interview Master.

 Learn more at [interviewmaster.ai/advent](https://www.interviewmaster.ai/advent)

+# sql-practice
+Collection of SQL queries and exercises from the SQL ADVENT CHALLENGE by InterviewMaster.ai